Legion of French Volunteers Against Bolshevism: Disbandment

-Preparations for the disbandment of the LVF began in July 1944 in the aftermath of the Allied landings took place in Normandy the previous month.
+Preparations for the disbandment of the LVF began in July 1944 in the aftermath of the Allied landings in Normandy the previous month.
 The German authorities intended that most of its members would be incorporated into the Waffen-SS, which had begun to accept French recruits in July 1943 as part of the SS Volunteer Sturmbrigade France (Französische SS Freiwilligen Sturmbrigade).
-The LVF was officially disbanded on 1 September 1944, by which time most of France had already been Liberated by the Western Allies.
+The LVF was officially disbanded on 1 September 1944, by which time most of France had already been liberated by the Western Allies.
 The unit's remaining personnel, numbering approximately 1,200, were transferred to the new Charlemagne Waffen Grenadier Brigade of the SS (Waffen-Grenadier-Brigade der SS "Charlemagne").
 No notice had been given of the transfer to the Waffen-SS and unconfirmed sources suggest that 70 soldiers who refused to swear the new oath of allegiance were sent to concentration camps.

 Charlemagne was officially reclassified as a division in February 1945 but was significantly under-strength at 7,340 men.
 It was almost totally destroyed in its first deployment against Soviet forces in Pomerania in February and March 1945.
 Puaud, who had become nominal commander of the new formation after the LVF's dissolution, was posted missing in action and was probably killed in fighting at Neustrelitz on 25 February 1945.
 Around 100 men remaining in the Charlemagne Division participated in the Battle in Berlin in April–May 1945.